maitreverge/minishell_101/ressources/maitreverge/README.md

 The `tgetstr` function is a part of the termcap library in Unix-like operating systems that retrieves the string value of a capability from the `termcap` entry.

-- ***Function Description***:: `tgetstr` retrieves the string value of the capability id from the `termcap` entry.
+- ***Function Description***: `tgetstr` retrieves the string value of the capability id from the `termcap` entry.
 It returns a pointer to the string if the capability is found, and NULL if it is not found.

 - ***Prototype***: `char *tgetstr(char *id, char **area);`